 sudo yum install epel-release

 Run the command to install Nginx:

 sudo yum install nginx

 sudo /etc/init.d/nginx start

 To make sure that Nginx starts when rebooted, insert the following:

 You will now have NGINX installed on your server.
 This can be verified by typing in the following with your IP ADDRESS on your browser (http://YOUR.IP.ADD.RESS )

 This is the default webpage when installing Nginx on CentOS 6.7

 You now have your CentOS 6.7 server with Nginx installed.
 You can now begin building high performance websites using your newly installed web server.

 Thank you for following along in this How-To!
-Check back with us for any new updates and try any of our industry-leading cloud hosting solutions.
+Check back with us for any new updates and try any of our industry-leading VPS hosting solutions.